The real and imaginative adventures of Dennis Spielman

 “We’re reindeer,” one of them spoke.

-“Like Father Christmas,” another reindeer spoke with a sparkle.
+“Like Father Christmas,” another reindeer shouted with a sparkle.

 “Or Kris Kringle,” another added.